ODTlearn: A Package for Learning Optimal Decision Trees for Prediction and Prescription: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:comparison} compares \texttt{ODTlearn} to related packages.
-Its architecture and a usage example are introduced in Section~\ref{sec:arch_usage}.
+We discuss the structure of the package in Section~\ref{sec:arch}.
+We explain how our package interacts with MIP solvers and provide a usage example in Section~\ref{sec:impl_details}.
 Finally, the quality practices under which the package is developed are described in Section~\ref{sec:dev}.